moglichkeit/calculator/README.md

 # calculator
-Simple calculator creater with HTML, CSS and JavaScript
+Simple calculator created with HTML, CSS and JavaScript